Adam-Behun/data-engineering-program/README.md

 | `Pickup_DateTime`        | The date and time when the ride was initiated. |
 | `Pickup_Location_ID`     | The taxi zone location ID for the pickup.      |

-**Note on Data Accuracy**: The datasets were collected and provided to the NYC TLC by technology providers authorized under the Taxicab & Livery Passenger Enhancement Programs (TPEP/LPEP).
-FHV trip records are generated from submissions made by bases.
-The TLC performs routine reviews of these records, however, neither the TLC nor our project can guarantee the absolute accuracy or completeness of the data.

 ## Technology Stack

-During our data engineering program, which ran from November 2022 to February 2023, we harnessed a comprehensive suite of technologies, libraries, and systems to facilitate robust and scalable data engineering solutions.
+During this data engineering programI used the following suite of technologies, libraries, and systems.

-- **Python Libraries**: Incorporated various Python libraries such as Pandas, NumPy, PyArrow, and others for data manipulation and processing tasks.
+- **Python Libraries**: Incorporated Python libraries such as Pandas, NumPy, PyArrow, and others for data manipulation and processing tasks.
 - **Shell Scripting**: Used for automating repetitive tasks, managing system operations, and streamlining data processing workflows.
 - **Linux**: The preferred operating system for its stability, performance, and flexibility in managing data-intensive applications and services.
 - **PostgreSQL**: Employed for sophisticated database management and operations.